Critical Feedback: Four Approaches and One Twist

 * This is a different feedback type to me as it comes with a conscious decision not to provide feedback at the time.
 If feedback is shared, deferred feedback should, given it’s protective and deliberate nature, morph into direct feedback, though it’s possible it may be given indirectly and therefore end up being destructive.

-† It’s more complicated than that: The other is also responsible for the relationship.
+†It’s more complicated than that: The other is also responsible for the relationship.
 However, too often, this “the other is also responsible” seems to confuse rather than illuminate us.
 I believe it’s less ambiguous and more effective to be be clear about and assume our own responsibility.

 About Me

-I’m Jens, and I’m an engineering lead and author.
-I’ve worked as a technical lead for companies like Google and as an engineering manager for companies like Miro, I’m close to W3C and WHATWG, and I write and review books for O’Reilly and Frontend Dogma.
+I’m Jens (long: Jens Oliver Meiert), and I’m a web developer, manager, and author.
+I’ve worked as a technical lead and engineering manager for small and large enterprises, I’m an occasional contributor to web standards (like HTML, CSS, WCAG), and I write and review books for O’Reilly and Frontend Dogma.

-I love trying things, not only in web development, but also in other areas like philosophy.
-Here on meiert.com I share some of my views and experiences.
+I love trying things, not only in web development and engineering management, but also in other areas like philosophy.
+Here on meiert.com I share some of my experiences and views.
+(I value you being critical, interpreting charitably, and giving feedback.)